You're logged in as |

 NEUR 1440.
 Mechanisms and Meaning of Neural Dynamics.

 We humans can shift our attention, perceive new objects, make complex motions, and adjust each of these behaviors within factions of a second.
 Neurons and systems of neurons vary in their activity patterns on millisecond to second time scales, commonly referred to as "neural dynamics."
 This course addresses mechanisms underlying this flexibility and its potential meaning for information processing in the brain.
 The course integrates biophysical, computational, single neuron and human studies.
 In addition to lectures and readings, students will learn how to build computational models to simulate neural dynamics at various scales from single neurons to networks, using Matlab and the Human Neocortical Neurosolver.
 Computational modeling will be taught hands-on in an interactive lab session each week.
-Please request override through Courses@Brown.
+DO NOT REQUEST AN OVERRIDE FOR THIS COURSE.
+Please see the Class Notes section on how to gain enrollment into this course.

 Fall NEUR1440 S01 10110 TTh 2:30-3:50(12) (S. Jones)